ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

   Allopatric speciation from geographic isolation (chimpanzees to bonobos Congo river) Parapatric speciation have adjacent regions with large geographic area (baboons)

-* Fossil is any trace organism, e.g. insect in resin, bone, etc.
-  In reality, very rare that circumstances allow for a terrestrial life-form to be fossilised Within fossils we have age and sexual dimorphism variations Can only accurately determine by comparing with currently living closely-linked species
+* Fossil is any trace organism, e.g. insect in resin, bone, etc.(requires mineralisation) In reality, very rare that circumstances allow for a terrestrial life-form to be fossilised Within fossils we have age and sexual dimorphism variations Can only accurately determine by comparing with currently living closely-linked species